Ports and waterways

 Maritime Safety Victoria assists port and waterway managers to ensure safety on Victorian waters.

 We are also an appointed waterway manager for some of Victoria's waterways, as well has having oversight for unmanaged waterways.

 This section explains how port and waterways are managed in Victoria and provides resources for the bodies that manage them.
-It also details the general State and local scheduled operating and zoning rules (known as the VOZR) for specific waterways.
+It also details the general State and local scheduled vessel operating and zoning rules (VOZR) for specific waterways.

 Local port managers

-There are 14 local ports in Victoria, with eight different local port managers.
-Managers are responsible for the operation and maintenance of local ports, including:
+There are 14 local ports in Victoria.
+Port managers are responsible for the operation and maintenance of local ports, including:

 - Issuing permits and licences